 Corrine Yap is a playwright and performer passionate about issues of race and gender in contemporary society.
 Her works reflect her cultural experiences as an Asian-American woman and a mathematician, usually with a tinge of expressionism.

 Corrine was born and raised in rural Missouri, in a Filipino-Chinese household.
 She received her B.A. from Sarah Lawrence College in New York, but not before her focus on theater and mathematics led her to study at the Moscow Art Theatre School and at the Budapest Semesters in Mathematics program.
+She won the David Lindsay-Abaire Award for Excellence in Playwriting during her senior year for her original solo show, Uniform Convergence, which had its world premiere at Sarah Lawrence.

 About the Mathematician

-Depending on whom you ask, I'm either a first- or a second-year Ph.D student at Rutgers University, hoping to pursue research in combinatorics and graph theory.
+Depending on whom you ask, I'm either a first- or a second-year Ph.D student at Rutgers University, pursuing research in combinatorics and graph theory.
 In 2015, I attended the Budapest Semesters in Mathematics program, and in 2016, I received my B.A. from Sarah Lawrence College.
 I've done research on unipancyclic matroids with Dr. Colin Starr at the Willamette University REU and on phylogenetic networks with Drs.
 Katherine St. John and Megan Owen at the CUNY Lehman College REU.
 Since 2014, I've taught at MathILy, a summer math program for gifted high school students, under the direction of dr. sarah-marie belcastro.